 The adoption of the FY 2020 budget included several assumptions that are necessary due to the unpredictability of costs and organizational needs.
-All assumptions made in the operating budget are based off historical trends and future expectations.
+All assumptions made in the operating budget are based on historical trends and future expectations.

 In March 2019, the Connect Transit Board of Trustees approved a four-year fare structure, with an implementation date of October 1, 2019.
-The fixed-route fare will go from \$1.00 per ride to \$1.25 per ride on October 1, 2019.
+The fixed-route fare will increase from \$1.00 per ride to \$1.25 per ride on October 1, 2019.
 The fixed-route fare will gradually increase to \$1.50 per ride by July 1, 2022.
-The Connect Mobility fare will go from \$2.00 per ride to \$2.50 per ride on October 1, 2019.
+The Connect Mobility fare will increase from \$2.00 per ride to \$2.50 per ride on October 1, 2019.
 The Connect Mobility fare will gradually increase to \$3.00 per ride by July 1, 2022.
-Connect Mobility Premium Service will go from \$3.00 and \$4.00 per ride to \$3.50 and \$4.50 per ride on October 1, 2019.
-Connect Mobility Premium Service fare will gradually increase to \$4.00 and \$5.00 per ride by July 1, 2022.
+Connect Mobility Premium Service will increase from \$3.00 and \$4.00 per ride to \$3.50 and \$4.50 per ride on October 1, 2019.
+The Connect Mobility Premium Service fare will gradually increase to \$4.00 and \$5.00 per ride by July 1, 2022.
 Connect Transit will also create a new Connect Mobility Value Card which will provide a discount to all Connect Mobility customers.
 The Value Cards will have a discount that ranges from 5% to 15%.
 With the addition of the new Connect Mobility Value Card, Connect Transit will discontinue the Connect Mobility monthly pass.

 Also, in March 2019, the Connect Transit Board of Trustees approved the recommendation to discontinue the Olive route and increase the frequency on portions of the Lime and Red routes.
-These routes adjustments will take place on July 1, 2019.
+These route adjustments will take place on July 1, 2019.

-Connect Transit applied to be a Non-Emergency Medical Transportation (NEMT) provider in November 2017.
-This would allow us to recoup costs through Medicaid on approved passenger trips and provide a free fare to the rider.
-We were approved at the end of May 2018 and started billing in September 2018.
-Legislative changes impacted our roll out of the program and delayed the full implementation.
+Connect Transit applied to be a Non-Emergency Medical Transportation (NEMT) provider in November of 2017.
+This allows Connect Transit to recoup costs through Medicaid on approved passenger trips and provide a free fare to the rider.
+Connect Transit was approved at the end of May 2018 and started billing in September of 2018.
+Legislative changes impacted the roll-out of the program and delayed full implementation.

-Connect Transit is anticipating higher diesel prices in FY2020 due to the trend we have seen in diesel prices in early 2019 and the projections from the industry.
+Connect Transit is anticipating higher diesel prices in FY2020 due to trends seen in diesel prices in early 2019 and the projections from the industry.

-Connect Transit is anticipating an increase in our Corporate Insurance Expense in the future due to the addition of newer buses in our fleet.
-The replacement value of these newer buses is greater than the replacement value of the buses they are replacing, because of this the insurance premiums to cover the buses are anticipated to increase.
+Connect Transit is anticipating an increase in its Corporate Insurance Expense in the future due to the addition of newer buses in its fleet.
+The replacement value of the newer buses is greater than the replacement value of the buses they are replacing and because of this, the insurance premiums to cover the buses are anticipated to increase.